5 Reasons an Insurance Company Could Cancel Your Policy and What to Do

 Does Loyalty Matter With Insurance Companies?

-Every insurer is different, and the ratio of how much the insurance company has paid out in your claims vs. how much they have been able to collect in premiums from you will come into play, however, it doesn’t hurt to show the insurance company how stable and loyal you are.
-This is particularly helpful if you were insured for many years prior to the unfortunate claims incidents and claims-free with the same insurer prior to now.
+Every insurer is different, and the ratio of how much the insurance company has paid out in your claims vs. how much they have been able to collect in premiums from you will come into play.
+It doesn’t hurt to show the insurance company how stable and loyal you are.
+This is particularly helpful if you were insured for many years prior to the unfortunate claims incidents and were claims-free with the same insurer before that.

 - Point out how long have you been with the insurance company